rituvesh/course-jpms/09-unnamed-automatic-modules/README.md

 ### Run Application In Unnamed Module

-Section 00 showed how the unmodularized application could be launched from a single JAR on the class path.
+Section _00 Class Path_ showed how the unmodularized application could be launched from a single JAR on the class path.
 What actually happened was that the unnamed module was created and contained the JARs content.
 **Observe that the same happens with modules on the class path** by building modules and then running them from the class path as in section 00.
 Look at the first line of output and how it changes when launching from module or class path.

 To observe "the chaos of the class path" inside the unnamed module **do the following**:

-* sever some of the requires connections between modules
+* sever some of the required connections between modules
 * make them compile with the required command line arguments
 * see the launch fail if used on the module path
-* see the application run on the module path
+* see the application run on the class path

 ### Create Automatic Modules

 **Turn some suprojects into automatic modules** by packaging them without the module declaration (⇝ no longer a modular JAR) and still putting them on the module path.

-Use the possibility, to **properly separate JARs on module and class path**.
+Use the possibility to **properly separate JARs on module and class path**.

 ## Observations